xiaoyeli/superlu_dist/README.md

    A Makefile is provided in each subdirectory.
 The installation can be done completely automatically by simply typing "make" at the top level.

-2. Using CMake build system.
+### Instalation option 2: Using CMake build system.
    You will need to create a build tree from which to invoke CMake.

    First, in order to use parallel symbolic factorization function, you